Magnetic Field Dependence of the Spin Fluctuations in CeCu$_{5.8}$Ag$_{0.2}$: Introduction

 Inelastic neutron scattering is a momentum-$\bf{Q}$ and energy-$E$ resolved technique with a cross section that is proportional to the imaginary part of the dynamic susceptibility $\chi^{\prime\prime}(\textbf{Q},E)$.
-This enables precise separation of quantum critical fluctuations arising from different locations in reciprocal space.
+This enables precise separation of quantum fluctuations arising from different locations in reciprocal space.
 This has been particularly important to shed new light on a long-standing conundrum in the community \cite{Poudel_2019,Schroder_2000,Schroder_1998,Stockert_2007,Lohneysen_2007}.
-Notably, the material CeCu$_{6}$ hosts strong fluctuations around two different wavevectors $\bf{Q_1}$ and $\bf{Q_2}$ \cite{Amato1988}, and becomes quantum critical under 10\% Au and 20\% Ag substitution on the Cu site \cite{Poudel_2019,Schroder_2000,Schroder_1998,Stockert_2007,Lohneysen_2007}.
-Pioneering inelastic neutron scattering experiments provided evidence for anomalous quantum critical fluctuations in CeCu$_{5.9}$Au$_{0.1}$ at zero magnetic field, and a SDW QPT at larger Au substitution under magnetic field \cite{Schroder_2000,Schroder_1998,Stockert_2007,Lohneysen_2007}.
-Profiting from the latest generation of neutron spectrometers a recent study on CeCu$_{5.8}$Ag$_{0.2}$ provided new insight into the finer details of the quantum critical fluctuations at zero field, providing evidence that this QPT is also driven by SDW fluctuations \cite{Poudel_2019}.
-This study investigated a large $(\textbf{Q},E)$ volume with momentum and energy resolution along with sufficient statistics to distinguish fluctuations from $\bf{Q_1}$ = (0.65, 0, 0.3) and $\bf{Q_2}$ = (1, 0, 0) in reciprocal lattice units (rlu), and found that only the fluctuations at $\bf{Q_1}$ are quantum critical while the ones at $\bf{Q_2}$ reveal a small energy gap.
+Notably, the material CeCu$_{6}$ hosts quantum fluctuations around two different wavevectors $\bf{Q_1}$ and $\bf{Q_2}$ \cite{Amato1988}, and becomes quantum critical under 10\% Au and 20\% Ag substitution on the Cu site \cite{Poudel_2019,Schroder_2000,Schroder_1998,Stockert_2007,Lohneysen_2007}.
+Pioneering inelastic neutron scattering experiments provided evidence for the existence of anomalous quantum critical fluctuations in CeCu$_{5.9}$Au$_{0.1}$ \cite{Schroder_2000,Schroder_1998}.
+At larger Au ($>$10\%) and Ag ($>$20\%) concentration, members of the series establish magnetic long-range order that is suppressed in a SDW QPT under magnetic field \cite{Poudel2015,Stockert_2007,Lohneysen_2007}.
+A new prospective of this behavior was provided through a recent study on the zero-filed QPT of CeCu$_{5.8}$Ag$_{0.2}$ that profited from the latest generation of neutron spectrometers \cite{Poudel_2019}.
+This study investigated a large $(\textbf{Q},E)$ volume with high momentum and energy resolution along with sufficient statistics to distinguish fluctuations from $\bf{Q_1}$ = (0.65, 0, 0.3) and $\bf{Q_2}$ = (1, 0, 0) in reciprocal lattice units (rlu).
+The experimental results revealed distinct behavior for the quantum fluctuations at $\bf{Q_1}$ and $\bf{Q_2}$.
+Notably, the authors noticed that the fluctuations at $\bf{Q_2}$ exhibit a small gap, but that the ones at $\bf{Q_1}$ condense into the elastic line and become quasielastic.
+The latter fluctuations also revealed a successive increase of the fluctuation life time with decreasing temperature, signifying critical slowing down of the quantum fluctuations which is a fingerprint of divergent imaginary time fluctuations around quantum critical points.
+Moreover, the dynamic properties at finite temperature provided evidence that the QPT in paramagnetic CeCu$_{5.8}$Ag$_{0.2}$ is also driven by SDW fluctuations \cite{Poudel_2019}.